Ryuzaki-MrL/OldSNES/README.md

 - Select the first file and click Import.
 - Navigate to the output folder and select USA_EN2.png.
 - Select the next file and click Import.
-- Select EUR_EN3.png or USA_EN3.png, depending on your 3DS's region.
+- Select EUR_EN3.png or USA_EN3.png, depending on the select banner's region.
+- Repeat for every other region you want.
 - Save your changes then exit Ohana3DS.

 CUSTOM BORDERS AND CONFIG OVERRIDE (OPTIONAL):
-- Put your border on the romfs folder.
-Should be named blargSnesBorder.bmp
+- Put your border on the folder you created for the game.
+It can be named whatever you want, as long as it is a .bmp image file.
 - Go to config folder and select a config template.
-    Mode7: for roms that need hardware assisted mode7 (see compatibility list).
-    Normal: for every other rom.
+    Mode7: activate experimental mode7 filtering.
+    Normal: normal template.
     Borders: sets scaling to 1:1 so you can use a custom border.
     Fullscreen: sets scaling to fullscreen.
-- Copy the config template to romfs.
+- Copy the config template to the folder you created for the game.
-Note: You need to use config override if using custom borders, but don't need custom borders to use config override.
+Note: You need to use the "borders" config template if using custom borders.

 UPDATING EXISTING CIAS:
 - Put all of yours cias inside the cia folder (keep a backup of them just in case something goes wrong).
 - Run update.bat.
+- OPTIONAL: If you want to add custom borders or a config template, put them into the folder you created for the game then confirm when prompted to "include or update any extra files".
+- OPTIONAL: If, for some reason, you also want to replace the rom (for a translated one, for example), put it into the folder you created for the game then confirm when prompted to "include or update any extra files".

 Credits: